AztecProtocol/engineering-designs/docs/build-ahead/dd.md

 If the current proposer is unresponsive — no block proposals or checkpoint data appear on P2P — the network should not wait for the full slot to elapse.
 A **globally agreed, configurable timeout** fires mid-slot: if no proposals from the current proposer are observed by this deadline, honest nodes start accepting proposals from the next proposer.

 The next proposer builds from the **last confirmed state** (the most recent L1-confirmed tip).
 This is equivalent to the current system's behavior when a proposer is offline, but triggered earlier within the slot rather than waiting for the slot boundary.
+This heavily favours chain liveness whenever a proposer misbehaves.

 The exact timeout value is TBD and will be tuned via testing.
 It should be long enough to avoid false positives (slow proposers) but short enough to recover meaningful build time.